 Approaching an agreement concerning the possible outcome of a marriage ending is not an easy topic.
 A good way to think about marriage would be considering a scenario of entering into a business arrangement.
 When you want to think about a long-term partnership, it would make sense to consider a business contract and having a legal agreement in place.
 But for this post martial agreement to be considered valid, it must meet a few requirements.
 First, the postnup must be in writing and both parties must be in a mutual agreement.
 Second, the agreement must be read by both parties and given enough time to review the document and seek counsel if they wish to.
 Third, the document shouldn’t contain any invalid provisions or contain false and incomplete facts; this is where retaining an experienced family lawyer Arlington, Texas offers would be critical.
 Lastly, the agreement must be seen as fair to both parties, not grossly unfair to one party.

-Deciding to set a safeguard for the life changing event of divorce can be a great way to protect a family.
-Many people never intend on filing for divorce, but over 50% of marriages end in divorce, and many end without a prenup or a postnup which leave many families in a long and drawn out battle over things that could have been divided prior to marriage or divorce.
-Whether the agreement is made prior to marriage or after the marriage, either document can help ensure the future of both parties, the family and the assets.
+Deciding to set a safeguard for the life-changing event of divorce can be a great way to protect a family.
+Many people never intend on filing for divorce, but over 50% of marriages end in divorce, and many end without a prenup or a postnup which leaves many families in a long and drawn-out battle over things that could have been divided prior to marriage or divorce.
+Whether the agreement is made prior to marriage or after the marriage, either document can help ensure the future of both parties, the family, and the assets.

 Thank you to our friends and contributors at Brandy Austin Law Firm for their insight into family law and prenuptial agreements.